feathersui/feathersui-starling/documentation/help/markdown/panel.md

 ### Interaction Modes

-Panels provide two main scrolling interaction modes, which can be changed using the [`interactionMode`](../api-reference/feathers/controls/Scroller.html#interactionMode) property.
+Scrolling containers provide two main interaction modes, which can be changed using the [`interactionMode`](../api-reference/feathers/controls/Scroller.html#interactionMode) property.

 By default, you can scroll using touch, just like you would on many mobile devices including smartphones and tablets.
 This mode allows you to grab the panel anywhere within its bounds and drag it around to scroll.
 This mode is defined by the constant, [`INTERACTION_MODE_TOUCH`](../api-reference/feathers/controls/Scroller.html#INTERACTION_MODE_TOUCH).